-11 June 2000 Prague publisher Michal Zitkov was accused on 5 June of disseminating Nazi propaganda by publishing and distributing the first European edition of Adolf Hitler's Mein Kampf that did not carry a disclaimer concerning the German dictator's hateful words.
-Prague police began raiding local bookstores that same day in an attempt to confiscate […]
+11 June 2000 Prague publisher Michal Zitkov was accused on 5 June of disseminating Nazi propaganda by publishing and distributing the first European edition of Adolf Hitler’s Mein Kampf that did not carry a disclaimer concerning the German dictator’s hateful words.
+Prague police began raiding local bookstores that same day in an attempt to confiscate the 10,000 copies of the […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.